Eran Elinav

-Eran Elinav (ערן אלינב; born 22 June 1969 in Jerusalem, Israel) is an Israeli immunologist and microbiota researcher at the Weizmann Institute of Science and the DKFZ.

-He is an international scholar at the Howard Hughes Medical Institute (HHMI) and the Bill & Melinda Gates Foundation and a senior fellow of the Canadian Institute for Advance Research (CIFAR).
+Eran Elinav (ערן אלינב; born 22 June 1969 in Jerusalem, Israel) is an Israeli immunologist and microbiota researcher at the Weizmann Institute of Science and the German Cancer Research Center.
+He is an international scholar at the Howard Hughes Medical Institute and the Bill & Melinda Gates Foundation, a senior fellow of the Canadian Institute for Advanced Research, and a partner at Novo Nordisk Foundation Microbiome Health Initiative.

 Academic and medical career

 Elinav earned a M.D. from the Hebrew University in Jerusalem in 1999.
 Following an internship and residency in internal medicine at the Hadassah-Hebrew University Medical Center in 2000–2004.

 He served as a senior physician-scientist at the Tel Aviv Sourasky Medical Center Institute of Gastroenterology and Liver Disease in 2005–2009.